JohannHugon/RoMA/kernel/README.md

 ```
 sudo apt-get install git fakeroot build-essential ncurses-dev xz-utils libssl-dev bc flex libelf-dev bison
 ```
 Load the actual config of your kernel and then configure it.
 Don't forget to set CONFIG_INET_DIAG_DESTROY to Y
 ```
 cd linux-5.18.5
 cp -v /boot/config-$(uname -r) .config
 make menuconfig
 ```
-apply the patch
+Apply the patch
 ```
 patch -ruN -d . < kernel.patch
 ```
 And finaly compile and install it !
+You can use the option -j of make to use more than one CPU core
 ```
 make
 sudo make modules_install